redis-rb/redis-client/README.md

 redis_config = RedisClient.sentinel(name: 'mymaster', sentinels: SENTINELS, role: :master, password: 'mysecret')
 ```

-So you have to provide Sentinel credential and Redis explictly even they are the same
+So you have to provide Sentinel credential and Redis explicitly even they are the same

 ```ruby
 # Use 'mysecret' to authenticate against the mymaster instance and sentinel